 What is STP marketing and what role does it play in boosting conversions and revenue?
 We look at the Segmentation, Targeting, Positioning framework illustrated by real-life examples.

-Let’s delve into the intricacies of STP marketing and see how implementing this framework into your eCommerce business can yield amazing results.
+Let’s delve into the intricacies of the STP Model and see how implementing this framework into your eCommerce business can yield amazing results.

 What is STP marketing?